 Do any of these barriers ring true for you?
 Do you want to overcome them for a better chance of success at the job interview?
 Here’s how.

-Take the fun quiz to see how you measure up.
-It gives you access to my free guide to showing your true value to an employer at the job interview!
+Get my free guide to showing your true value to an employer at the job interview!

 David Shindler is founder of the Employability Hub online learning centre, Director of Learning to Leap and widely respected in the industry as an employability expert.
 David understands the ‘soft’ skills, attitudes and behaviours needed by employers and can help people improve them to get the job they want.